 Protect your business and customers

 You need to protect your customers and your business once you open.
-This means CCTV, property theft prevention devices, perhaps even security to protect your business if you sell high-value items.
+This means CCTV, property theft prevention devices, perhaps even Commercial Security Systems to protect your business if you sell high-value items.
 You’ll also need business insurance to protect you against claims.

 Public liability insurance is also vital to protect your customers should anything happen to them while they are shopping in your store.
 Having this cover will protect them in the event of a claim, as well as your store.